Cracked Wine Cork

 1. Why the fissures or cracks on the cork?

-It is a young vintage (2013), recently bottled (2015), and therefore the cork should be in excellent conditions, so why the fissures/cracks?
+It is a young vintage (2013), recently bottled (2015), and therefore, the cork should be in excellent condition.
+So why the fissures/cracks?

 A. Bad Quality Cork

-Nowadays, finding bad quality cork is quite rare as quality controls at the factories and sampling by the buyers prior final selection are more rigorous and consistent than before.
-Although, it can still happen and surprisingly more often than we think.
+Nowadays, finding bad-quality cork is quite rare as quality controls at the factories and sampling by the buyers prior to final selection are more rigorous and consistent than before.
+However, it can still happen, and surprisingly, more often than we think.

-Out of the 195 recognized independent countries in the world, more than 72 countries are producing their own wines as of 2014 (see the map below for reference and related wikipedia article), against less than 50 only about 30 years ago.
-Some people even refer to about 120 wine producing countries at present, but those at the bottom of the list are marginals, only the top 40 are major players in terms of production.
+Out of the 195 recognized independent countries worldwide, over 72 countries were producing their own wines as of 2014 (see the map below for reference and related Wikipedia article), compared to less than 50 only about 30 years ago.
+Some people even refer to about 120 wine-producing countries at present, but those at the bottom of the list are marginals; only the top 40 are major players in terms of production.

-Interestingly enough, you may realize that the wikipedia article and the map below do not show some countries that also produce wine (some for decades too) like: India, South Korea, Thailand, Vietnam, and a few more.
+Interestingly, the Wikipedia article and the map below do not show some countries that have also produced wine (for decades, for some of them), such as India, South Korea, Thailand, Vietnam, and a few more.

 (*) Back in the late 80s and early to mid 90s, many renown wineries in Bordeaux (and other regions of France and the rest of the world) were found with a major problem of tainted cork (or cork taint, often referred to as TCA, resulting in "corked" wine) occurring due to either chlorine based chemicals used to clean/bleach/disinfect the cork, thus imparting the cork quality, and/or poor cellar hygiene.